R.I.C.E

 In addition to the Server Rules,

-Please use the Kollaborate comments for anything you want the editor see, especially in-depth critiques.
+2️⃣ Use the Kollaborate comments for anything you want the editor to see.

-We asked for videos under a certain file size and many people aren't experienced with compression.
+We asked for videos under a certain size and many people aren't experienced with compressing to specific file sizes.

 Video quality may be lower than usual because of this.